London's first cable car lifts off

 "I think that this will now become one of the great sights of London," said Mayor Boris Johnson.
 "It will be something that people want to come and see, take their children up and it's the most incredible way of viewing the city."

-The 45-million-pound ($70 million) crossing forms part of Johnson's plans to help revive the neighboring areas by creating jobs and stimulating growth.
+The 45-million-pound ($70 million) crossing forms part of Johnson's plans to help revive the neighbouring areas by creating jobs and stimulating growth.

 "This is a developing area of London, this will help this area of London develop faster," Transport for London (TfL) Commissioner Peter Hendy told Reuters.